Two-Jay/42_avaj-launcher/README.md

 ## 1. Description
 ***

 This project is a simple simulation.
 Depending on the weather in the generated field, it simulates the aircraft present on the field and outputs a message informing them of their condition.
+After the program runs, the program runs a simulation based on the scenario.txt, and then a log of the results is generated in simulation.txt file own the root directory of the program.

 There are three types of aircraft: JetPlane, Helicopter, and Baloon, and the three types of behavior patterns are different.